 Eligible projects are considered for funding in three stages:

-Stage 1: Please submit your project with the submission requirements as per the chart below.
+Stage 1: Please submit your project with the submission requirements as per the chart below by email to email@example.com.
 Projects will be evaluated by a selection committee of Institute staff and external deliberators.

 Stage 2: If your project is shortlisted, you will be contacted for an interview to discuss your project.
 You will meet with Institute development, production and post-production executives who will discuss development, production and post-production requirements.